Volunteers build understanding and deep relationships through learning community events.

 Volunteers get to know one another, learn from nationally renowned speakers, engage in interfaith dialogue, and develop strategies to engage others in the work of creating real, systemic change in Greater Saint Paul.

 How are the Children?
 Impacts on Child Wellbeing and Mental Health in COVID

-Featuring Dr. Razaan Byrne, a pediatrics specialist on the pediatrics team at Children’s Minnesota since 2014, and, Dr. Sheldon Berkowitz, president of the Minnesota Chapter of the American Academy of Pediatrics.
-Dr. Berkowitz was a pediatrician for 38 years, working most of his career in urban settings with a large number of immigrant patients.
+With Dr. Razaan Byrne, a pediatrics specialist on the pediatrics team at Children’s Minnesota, and, Dr. Sheldon Berkowitz, president of the Minnesota Chapter of the American Academy of Pediatrics

 Navigating an Inhumane Human Services System